Maisie Williams: Debut, 2011–2019: Game of Thrones

-At the age of 12, Williams commenced her professional acting career by co-starring in one of the largest ensemble casts on television.
-She was cast as Arya Stark, the feisty young tomboy daughter of a noble family in HBO's historical fantasy drama series Game of Thrones (based on George R. R. Martin's A Song of Ice and Fire epic fantasy novel series).
+At age 13, Williams began her professional acting career by co-starring in one of the largest ensemble casts on television.
+She was cast as Arya Stark, the feisty young daughter of a noble family in HBO's historical fantasy drama series Game of Thrones (based on George R. R. Martin's A Song of Ice and Fire epic fantasy novel series).
 Williams almost missed the audition (her second in her career) because it coincided with a school trip to a farm; her mother convinced her to go to the audition.
 As the series viewership rose, the international popularity of Game of Thrones gave Williams global recognition.

 The character of Arya Stark is regarded as an anti heroine, a fan favourite that developed into one of the central protagonists in the Game of Thrones fantasy epic.
 The character's story arc across the first six seasons encompasses severance, trauma, tragedy and revenge.
 The physical role required a young actor who could portray a deadly assassin.
 Williams, who is naturally right-handed but kept in character by performing left handed in the show, did the majority of her own stunts and fight scenes in the series.
 She was told a year before the filming of "The Long Night" to build up her stamina for the episode.
-Her performance in that episode, longest battle scene in film and television history, was nominated for the 2020 BAFTA TV Awards under the "Must-see moment" category.
+Her performance in that episode was nominated for the 2020 BAFTA TV Awards under the "Must-see moment" category.
 Williams appeared in all eight broadcast seasons of Game of Thrones, the final episode of which aired in May 2019.

 Williams has said that while she looks back at her role as Arya with pride and affection she did not miss that period of her personal life.
 Arya was not only younger than Williams was, but the role demanded that she was made to look boyish with short hair and make up, plus a strap across her chest that made Williams feel ashamed during her mid teen years as her feminine body developed.
 The character did not match who she was becoming in reality nor did Arya resemble what Williams believed to be attractive, and at the same time she resented her own body for not matching with that of her character's.